Faith and Doubt

 No doubt, no enlightenment.

-Some people suffer from the misconception that their doubts mean that they don't have faith.
-This can cause feelings of guilt, especially if they were shamed in childhood by authority figures.
+Some people suffer from the misconception that their doubts mean they don't have faith.
+This can cause unnecessary feelings of guilt.
 If they could see that their doubt is in proportion to their faith, they might relax.
 People of faith are always questioning.
 That's how they continue to progress.

 One of my favorite books is Jane Eyre by Charlotte Bronte.
 Because of her painful childhood, Jane begins to ask questions at a young age.
 She reads books and thinks deeply.
 Jane's aunt doesn't approve of questions, which she interprets as rebellion.
 So she sends Jane away to a strict religious school where the pupils are abused by the authorities.
 Throughout her life, Jane learns to stand up to many people, including the man she loves.
 Jane lives by internalized principles, not by external rules and mindless obedience to those who want to control her.
 This is a story of great faith and courage.